Replace flammable cladding through Project Remediate

 The NSW Government is offering support to eligible owners corporations to remediate (fix) flammable cladding on residential apartment buildings.

-Project Remediate is a three-year program to help remove combustible cladding on an estimated 225 buildings.
+Project Remediate is a program to help remove combustible cladding on an estimated 225 buildings.

 - 10-year interest-free loans to fund the remediation work